Family Violence Counselling and Support Service (FVCSS)

 9am – midnight weekdays

-4pm – midnight weekends & public holidays
+4pm – midnight weekends and public holidays

 - Information to other services supporting people affected by family violence

-- Assistance to access police
+- Assistance to access Police

-Client information is subject to the State’s Privacy Provisions and FVCSS takes your right to privacy and confidentiality seriously.
-Where personal safety is threatened or severely compromised information will be shared with the Safe Homes, Safe Families partners.
-Your consent for this to occur will be sought at the time of engagement.
+Client information is subject to the State’s Privacy Provisions and FVCSS takes an individual’s right to privacy and confidentiality seriously.
+Where personal safety is threatened or severely compromised information will be shared with and accessed by the Safe Homes, Safe Families partners.
+Consent for this to occur will be sought at the time of engagement.
 The purpose of sharing information is to support the management of ongoing risk for adults and children affected by family violence.